ToxicFrog/ngasm/selfhosted/04 - Constants and Macros.md

   0-9, a-f, and A-F and are treated as an unsigned base 16 number.
 - *Character literals* consist of a `'` followed by a single character and are treated as the 7-bit ASCII value of that character.
+- *Relative addresses* are decimal literals prefaced with a `+` (for a jump forward) or a `-` (for a jump backwards); this will compile as the address of the instruction itself, plus or minus the given value.
+It is safe to use in macros.

 Thus, the following three instructions are equivalent:
 ```